SEKOIA-IO/documentation/_shared_content/develop/guides/formats/parser.md

 ## General

-A parser consists in a sequence of stages organized under a pipeline that modifies the event on the fly.
+A parser consists of a sequence of stages organized under a pipeline that modifies the event on the fly.
 It transforms a raw event into a [structured one](structured_event.md).

 The following pipeline is made of three stages (`stage1`, `stage2` and `stage3`) with the execution of `stage2` and `stage3` conditonned to a filter that evaluates the value of the event field `message.log_type` at the end of `stage2`.